curiosity26/Go/README.md

 #### Asynchronous Work

-Technically, all work in Go is Asynchronous.
+Technically, all work in Go is **asynchronous**.
 If you inject `next()` into your work then Go will wait for you to call `next()` to proceed.
 If you *don't* inject it, then Go will call it for you directly after the work is invoked, effectively running two work operations simultaneously.
 Essentially, you could call an entire batch of work to run independent of one another.

+The fact that all work in Go in asynchronous means that once `go.start()` is fired, it will not block the rest of your application script from running.
+Nothing should ever wait on Go that isn't supposed to.

 ### start()